The Ingraham Trail Travel Guide

 Here you can see the signs indicating the beginning of the ice roads used in the winter to service the diamond mines.

 Yellowknife has experienced a Northern Lights tourism boom in the last few years.
 The Ingrahm Trail is the major viewing location.
-The peak season is November to March.
+The peak season is from November to March.

 - Do not park or stop along the Ingraham Trail.